racket/rhombus/design/class/class.md

 obligated to return an instance of the class.
 When `make_identifier` or its result produces an instance of class, it will be an instance of a subclass if the constructor was call on behalf of the subclass.

+Similarly, when a class extends a superclass that has a customized binding or annotation, then the class must also have a customized binding or annotation, respectively.
+A `bind_identifier` or `annot_identifier` in a subclass is “curried” in the sense that `bind_identifier` or `annot_identifier.of` expects two terms
+afterward: the first corresponds to a term to follow the superclass binding or annotation form, and the second is a parenthesized sequence of bindings or annotations correponding to the `field_spec`s of the subclass.
+Typically, the term for the superclass form expects parentheses, but it can have any shape; to work with a subclass customization, however, it will need a shape that is represented as a single term.

 Examples
 --------